The Sony Xperia Z3 may be Sony's current flagship handset, but that doesn't mean the dust has settled on the Sony Xperia Z2.

-It builds on its predecessors with an improved screen, increased power under the hood and a slightly more compact chassis.
+Released less than a year ago and a little over 12 months since the Xperia Z hit the shelves, the Xperia Z2 still has a lot to offer.
+It builds on its predecessor, the Sony Xperia Z1 with an improved screen, increased power under the hood and a slightly more compact chassis.

-That puts the Sony Xperia Z2 pretty much on par with its direct rivals, although it's slightly cheaper then some now, so if you're looking for a way to choose between them pricing isn't a factor that'll help you make up your mind.
+The Sony Xperia Z2 is pretty much on par with its direct rivals despite the arrival of the Xperia Z3.
+Although it's slightly cheaper than some now, so if you're looking for a way to choose between them pricing could be a factor that'll help you make up your mind.

 You'd be hard pushed to tell the Z1 and the Z2 apart, as they look almost identical with the same metal and glass design providing a sturdy and premium, if not a little industrial, finish.